Transportation Spend Management: It’s More Than Freight Audit and Payment (Freight Spend Analysis Included)

 The more complex your supply chain becomes, the more intertwined and convoluted your transportation spend channels grow.
 Then mistakes happen, bad decisions arise, and losses occur.

-Freight audit and payment lest you gain insight into transportation rates and rate lifecycles.
+Freight audit and payment lets you gain insight into transportation rates and rate lifecycles.
 It also provides a medium to gather data.
 The work and data gathered in freight audit and payment beautifully sets up transportation spend management to elevate your spend visibility.
 Transportation spend management builds upon FAP to encompass multi-modal transportation, route optimization, contract management, and more in one central location, giving meaning to the chaos of information.
 You then can make informed decisions, highlight areas of improvement or excess cost, and ultimately bolster your bottom line.
 This clarity can make all the difference for your company in a volatile market.

 Analytics and data management

 The 21st century is synonymous with data and analytics.
 Everything is measured, analyzed, and scrutinized to the most miniscule of details in hopes of gaining the slightest edge in an ever-growing, competitive landscape.
 Data quality and analysis sophistication can make or break prosperity.

 Freight audit and payment can be done without data quality management, albeit becomes quite limited..
 Freight audit and payment at Trax, however, integrates invoice management with data quality management, which allows for integrating your company information with diverse data structures from various approved carriers.

 Transportation spend management takes all of that data and makes it actionable, driving for greater performance and greater value delivery.
 It collects data in real time while utilizing historical data to create a reservoir of analytics so you can set innovative processes, make refined decisions, and establish comprehensive KPIs.
 Such an abundance of data—and being able to interpret it to act on it—can set you apart from the competition, and allow you to plan for growth and expansion.